shuijianfeng/SevenZipSharp/readme.md

 ## Conditional compilation symbols
 These compilation symbols are supported: UNMANAGED.
 * UNMANAGED allows the main COM part of SevenZipSharp to be built.

+## Support aot
+SevenZipSharp can be built with aot (ahead-of-time) compilation.
+The only thing you need to do is to add the AOT symbol to the compilation symbols.
+The library will be built with the AOT part of the code.
+The AOT part is a set of classes that are used to call the native 7-zip library